FastMap: Revisiting Structure from Motion through First-Order Optimization: Experiments

-\textbf{Novel view synthesis} Table~\ref{tab:nerf_m360} evalutes the quality of novel view synthesis on the MipNeRF360 and Tanks and Temples datasets when using \alg, COLMAP, and GLOMAP to estimate the camera poses.
-For MipNeRF360 dataset, we use ZipNeRF~\cite{barron2023zipnerf}, a very high-quality NeRF method, and for Tank and Temples we use Instant-NGP~\cite{muller2022instant}, which has a better trade-off between quality and speed.
 While \alg lags behind GLOMAP and COLMAP on most MipNeRF360 scenes, the PSNR difference is within $0.5$.
 On Tanks and Temples, \alg performs on par with GLOMAP, but both are worse than COLMAP.
-Here, again, a lower pose accuracy of \alg under the strictest metrics does not prevent \alg poses from yielding competitive PSNR.
+Here, again, the lower pose accuracy of \alg under the strictest metrics does not prevent \alg poses from yielding competitive PSNR.
 These results suggest that pose accuracy under a strict metric could be a misleading proxy for downstream view synthesis quality, and vice versa.

-We also investigate the impact of different SfM poses on rendering with CamP~\cite{park2023camp}, that simultaneously optimizes the radiance field and refines the camera poses.
-We include the results in ~\cref{tab:nerf_m360} for comparison.
+We also investigate the impact of different SfM poses on rendering with CamP~\cite{park2023camp}, which simultaneously optimizes the radiance field and refines the camera poses.
+We include the results in \cref{tab:nerf_m360} for comparison.
 In general, CamP improves the PSNR for all the three methods, and for some scenes (e.g., flowers, garden, kitchen, etc.) the gap in rendering quality is closed and sometimes even reversed.

-\alg does not explicitly materialize a 3D point cloud during pose estimation, but downstream applications such as Gaussian splatting~\cite{kerbl20233d} often require high quality 3D scene points as initialization.
-We describe in \cref{app:sparse} a simple post-processing triangulation step, and assess the quality of our sparse point cloud by Gaussian Splatting (GSplat).
-GSplat's rasterization routine demands all images to be formed by pinhole cameras.
-We undistort the images using our estimated parameters in Sec.~\ref{sec:method-distortion}.
-The results in Table~\ref{tab:nerf_m360} indicate a comparable point cloud quality to COLMAP and GLOMAP.